F5Networks/f5-appsvcs-templates/doc/template_package.md

 `.json`
 `.yml`/`.yaml`

-The contents of this file is json schema that can be used by every template in the set.
+These files contain json schema that can be used by every template in the set.

 ```yaml
 $schema: http://...